The 20 Best Infant Respiratory Distress Syndrome Doctors Near Me in Maryland, US

 English

 Dr. Emily Sangillo is a neonatologist at Johns Hopkins Children’s Center in Baltimore, MD.
 She specializes in providing treatment for premature babies and infants with congenital diseases and disorders.
 Dr. Sangillo graduated from Tufts University School of Medicine before completing a residency in pediatrics at UMass Memorial Medical Center.
 Later, she completed a fellowship in neonatology at University of Maryland Medical Center.
 Dr. Sangillo is rated as an Experienced provider by MediFind in the treatment of Infant Respiratory Distress Syndrome.
-Her top areas of expertise are Infantile Pneumothorax, Infant Respiratory Distress Syndrome, and Pulmonary Hypertension.
+Her clinical expertise encompasses Infantile Pneumothorax, Infant Respiratory Distress Syndrome, and Pulmonary Hypertension.
+Dr. Sangillo is board certified in American Board Of Pediatrics.

 Experienced in Infant Respiratory Distress Syndrome